jeffskinnerbox/people-counter/BUILDING.md

 cv2.waitKey(0)
 ```

-You can also test the video capabilities via this script `~/tmp/test_video.py`:
+You can also test the video capabilities via the script below
+(execute with `python3 ~/tmp/test_video.py`):

 ```python
 # import the necessary packages